Football records and statistics in England: Champions of England

-Twenty four different football clubs have been crowned English champions since the league began in 1888.
-In 2020, Liverpool ended a 30-year wait to become league champions again, however this is nowhere near the longest wait in history to once again be the English champions.
-Preston North End won the first two league titles but have never won it since 1890.
-Sheffield United won in 1898 but no second title has yet arrived.
+24 different football clubs have been crowned English champions since the league began in 1888.
+In 2020, Liverpool ended a 30-year wait to become league champions again; however, this is nowhere near the longest wait in history to once again be the English champions.
+Preston North End won the first two top flight league titles, but have not won since 1890.
+Sheffield United won in 1898, but no second title has yet arrived.
 Their neighbours, Sheffield Wednesday, have won the league more recently than them, but have not added to their tally of four league titles, with their most recent success coming in 1930.
-Huddersfield Town won a hat-trick of titles between 1924 and 1926, but nearly a century later no fourth title has been added.
+Huddersfield Town won a hat-trick of titles between 1924 and 1926, but now over a century later no fourth title has been added.

-It is approaching 100 years since Newcastle United were English champions while Tottenham Hotspur have now gone 63 years without any league titles.
+It is approaching 100 years since Newcastle United were English champions, while Tottenham Hotspur have now gone 65 years without any league titles.
 Chelsea had to wait 50 years before their first Premier League success in 2005, although they did win the second division twice in the 1980s.

-Manchester City endured 44 barren years before winning the league title in 2012.
-Manchester United went 41 years without the top title, but that time period includes two world wars, with eleven seasons lost.
-Arsenal, meanwhile, are currently in their longest period without a league title since first becoming English champions in 1931, with their last triumph coming in 2004.
-Arsenal went 18 years without a title twice, 1953 until 1971, then again until 1989.
+Manchester City went 44 years without a title before winning the league in 2012.
+Manchester United went 41 years without a top flight title, but that time period includes two World Wars, with eleven seasons lost.
+Since first becoming English champions in 1931, Arsenal had their longest period of 22 years without a league title between 2004 and 2026.
+They also went 18 years without a title twice, between 1953 and 1971, then again until 1989.

-In the lower leagues Leicester City hold the record for most second tier titles with eight.
-Behind are Sunderland, Sheffield Wednesday and Norwich City all with five.
-The third tier record is held by Plymouth Argyle.
-Winning League 1 in the 2022-23 season moved them to outright holders, ahead of Portsmouth, Bristol City, Doncaster Rovers, Wigan Athletic and Hull City.
-Doncaster Rovers and Chesterfield share the fourth tier record, both with four titles, ahead of Notts County, Brentford and Swindon Town with three titles.
+In the lower leagues, Leicester City hold the record for most second tier titles with eight, overtaking Manchester City's tally of seven, with six of those won by 1966.
+Behind are Sunderland, Sheffield Wednesday, and Norwich City, all with five.
+The third tier record is held by Plymouth Argyle with five titles; winning League One in the 2022–23 season moved them to outright holders, ahead of Portsmouth, Bristol City, Doncaster Rovers, Wigan Athletic, Hull City, and Lincoln City.
+Doncaster Rovers and Chesterfield share the fourth tier record, both with four titles, ahead of Notts County, Brentford, and Swindon Town, with three titles each.